 MF:

-- The MF supports the UE downloading the Avatar ID List and associated information through bootstrap data channel or application data channel.
+- The MF enables downloading the Avatar ID List and associated information through bootstrap data channel or application data channel to the UE.

-- The MF supports the UE downloading the Avatar Representation through bootstrap data channel or application data channel.
+The MF supports the UE downloading the Avatar Representation through bootstrap data channel or application data channel.

-- The MF may retrieve the Avatar Representation and the associated information from BAR via MDC2
+- The MF may retrieve the Avatar Representation and the associated information from BAR directly via MDC2 when redirected by the DC AS.
+Optionally, the MF may retrieve the Avatar Representation and the associated information from BAR indirectly via the DC AS.

 - The MF may support Avatar media processing and transcoding (e.g. ASR/TTS).